 14) James Angelo Underground Pizza (Waimea) – cash only

 All I can say is that somehow pizza and BBQ taste way better when you’re in the country!
 The service is really friendly here, but the ambiance is very dark (probably why they call it “underground” even though it’s at ground level.)
 We ate our pizza outside in the sunshine (they have available seating outdoors), but be sure to bring a jacket because you’re above 2,500′ (830 meters) above sea level and it gets cold up there!

 How Much Money We Spent in Three Days in Kona

 When you’re renting a car, I recommend booking in advance through Expedia.com (no payment is required until you pick it up).
 Then on the day of your arrival, check the rates even as last-minute as a few hours prior to arrival, and they’re usually lowered quite a bit!
 When we reserved our car two months in advance, it was a total of $148 for three days through Hertz.
 When we booked the day of our arrival, it was lowered to $95 through Alamo.
 That’s a $53 savings!
 Enough for a dinner out for the two of us. 😉

-The Entertainment & Leisure category is usually quite low for us on trips to neighbor Hawaiian Islands because I work as a concierge for Expedia, so I get to partake in all activities for free plus a guest (my lucky husband!)
+The Entertainment & Leisure category is usually quite low for us on trips to neighbor Hawaiian Islands because I get to partake in all activities for free plus a guest (my lucky husband!)
 This is so that I better understand the experience and can explain it to my guests.
 Therefore, the only expense we incur for activities is tipping our guides.